LagoVista/docs/PipelineModules/Listener.md

 both in terms of high availability and performance.

 Note:  At this time, high availability architecture for the Listeners has been designed but not implemented.
 This includes geo-redundant load balancers.
-If you are in need of this, please [Contact Us] (http:/NuvIoT/support) and we will work with you to help understand this approach and ensure that it is in place prior to your system going live.
+If you are in need of this, please [Contact Us](http://support.nuviot.com) and we will work with you to help understand this approach and ensure that it is in place prior to your system going live.